NajiElKotob/Awesome-Finance/README.md

 ## Ratios
 * [What is financial ratio analysis?](https://gocardless.com/guides/posts/what-is-financial-ratio-analysis/) - gocardless.com
-* [Financial Ratios](https://corporatefinanceinstitute.com/resources/knowledge/finance/financial-ratios/) - cCFI | The use of financial figures to gain significant information about a company
+* [Financial Ratios](https://corporatefinanceinstitute.com/resources/knowledge/finance/financial-ratios/) - CFI | The use of financial figures to gain significant information about a company

 -----